anasbelmessid1/Chat-with-any-PDF/README.md

 ChromaDB

 # Features
-Chat with a chatbot: Ask questions or have a conversation with the chatbot.
+- Chat with a chatbot: Ask questions or have a conversation with the chatbot.
-Upload PDF files: Preview PDF files by uploading them to the application.
+- Upload PDF files: Preview PDF files by uploading them to the application.
-Update API Key: Easily update the OpenAI API key used by the chatbot.
+- Update API Key: Easily update the OpenAI API key used by the chatbot.

+ # App Interface

 ![App Interface](PDF-ChatGpt.png)
-Demo Video
 # Demo Video
 https://www.youtube.com/watch?v=GsP2IINq9CU